veecle/.github/.github/SPIKE_ISSUE_TEMPLATE.md

 How long (in hours) did the spike take?
 -->

-# Development
+# Research
 <!---
-Which has been the development/testing process?
+Which has been the research process to achieve the spike objectives?
+Are there any references that may be relevant?
+Any development or testing?
 -->

 # Observations